BoardwalkApp/boardwalk2-openjdk-build/README.md

 ## Building

 ### Setup
-- Download Android NDK r14 from https://developer.android.com/ndk/downloads/older_releases.html and place it in this directory (Can't automatically download because of EULA)
+- Download Android NDK r10e from https://developer.android.com/ndk/downloads/older_releases.html and place it in this directory (Can't automatically download because of EULA)
+- **Warning**: Do not attempt to build use newer or older NDK, it will lead to compilation errors.

 ### Architecture specific environment variables
 <table>